N3zzar/Dbt-cloud-Project/README.md

 **Properties**

 * Analytics-ready measures and calculated fields
-* Materialized as tables in the `analytics` schema which is different from the default target schema
+* Materialized in the `analytics` schema which is different from the default target schema
 * Fully documented and tested
 * Modeled at consistent, well-defined grains
 * Tagged as intermediate, facts.
-* Materialized as table
+* Materialized as table as opposed to the default materialization

 ---